centrica-engineering/nucleus-docs/docs/components/ns-testimonial.md

 ---
-description: Atom | Customer testimonial component.
+description: Atom | Testimonial component.
 ---

 # ns-testimonial

 ## Introduction

-A new component to display all the lovely things that customers say about us.
-The customer testimonial should be used as an enticement to buy British Gas products and services.
+A new component to display all the lovely things that people say about us.
+The testimonial should be used as an enticement to buy British Gas products and services.
 It works by providing the customer with confidence.

 ## Best practice